Last Updated on September 25, 2023

 The hotel has two locations that are known for their low rates.
 One in the Pietermaai neighborhood for an experience near the center of Willemstad, and one in Jan Thiel that’s closer to the beach.
 Bed & Bike also offers budget car and bike rentals so their guests can explore the island.

 For a non-hotel option, there are plenty of awesome vacation rental options found in Curaçao.
 Whether in the city, near the ocean, or in the lush hills of the countryside, you’re sure to find a stay for every budget.

 Travel Tips for Visiting Curaçao

-While Curaçao has a bus system and some taxis, neither of these options are very consistent or reliable.
+While Curaçao has a bus system and some taxis, neither of these options is very consistent or reliable.
 For getting around the island, renting a car is highly recommended.
-Having your own car gives you the freedom of driving to the different beaches and historical sites on your own schedule.
+Having your own car gives you the freedom to drive to the different beaches and historical sites on your own schedule.
 In the itinerary above, it’s possible to get through days 1 and 2 without a car, but it’s most likely necessary to rent one for days 3-5.

 Best Time to Visit